The Climbing Shoe Rubber Comparison

 Have you ever spared a minute to think about your climbing shoe rubber?
 You probably should, understanding a bit about your rubber might just help you climb harder.

-Unless you climb barefoot like Charles Albert, the rubber you are using is going to have a big impact on your climbing.
+Unless you are climbing barefoot like Charles Albert, the rubber you are using is going to have a big impact on your climbing.
 Without the right rubber, achievements like Nalle Hukkataival sending V17, Adam Ondra leading 9c or Alex Honnold free soloing El Capitan would surely be impossible.

 In homage to this unsung hero, here’s a breakdown of the confusing world of rubber and a deep dive into some of the best climbing shoe rubber on the market.